nikhilazad1/CODTECH-Task2/README.md

 echnologies Used:

-JavaScript: For fetching and displaying real-time weather data from a weather API.
+ “*”JavaScript: For fetching and displaying real-time weather data from a weather API.
-CSS: For styling the application and ensuring a responsive design.
+ “*”CSS: For styling the application and ensuring a responsive design.
-HTML: For structuring the content of the web pages.
+ “*”HTML: For structuring the content of the web pages.

 Key Features:

-Search for City: Users can enter the name of a city in the search box to get the current weather information for that location.
+ “*”Search for City: Users can enter the name of a city in the search box to get the current weather information for that location.
-Display Weather Information: The application displays the city name, current date, temperature, weather condition, and high/low temperature range.
+ “*”Display Weather Information: The application displays the city name, current date, temperature, weather condition, and high/low temperature range.
-Real-time Updates: Fetches and updates weather data in real-time using a weather API.
+ “*”Real-time Updates: Fetches and updates weather data in real-time using a weather API.
-Responsive Design: The application is designed to be responsive and works well on different screen sizes.
+ “*”Responsive Design: The application is designed to be responsive and works well on different screen sizes.

 Technologies Used:

-JavaScript: For fetching and displaying real-time weather data from a weather API.
+ “*”JavaScript: For fetching and displaying real-time weather data from a weather API.
-CSS: For styling the application and ensuring a responsive design.
+ “*”CSS: For styling the application and ensuring a responsive design.
-HTML: For structuring the content of the web pages.
+ “*”HTML: For structuring the content of the web pages.

 Formalities:

-Repository Structure: Ensure the project files are organized in a structured manner with separate folders for CSS, JavaScript, and other resources.
+ “*”Repository Structure: Ensure the project files are organized in a structured manner with separate folders for CSS, JavaScript, and other resources.
-Documentation: Include proper documentation and comments in the code to make it understandable and maintainable.
+ “*”Documentation: Include proper documentation and comments in the code to make it understandable and maintainable.
-Code Quality: Follow best practices for coding, including proper indentation, naming conventions, and code optimization.
+ “*”Code Quality: Follow best practices for coding, including proper indentation, naming conventions, and code optimization.
-Feel free to adjust any part of this README file as needed!

-Features:

-Add, edit, and delete tasks
-Set due dates for tasks
-Filter tasks by status (All, Pending, Completed) Delete all tasks with a single click
-Theme switcher with multiple themes likek this for this one ChatGPT
-Certainly!
-Here's a concise and engaging description for your Weather App GitHub repository:
+Made with ❤️ by Nikhil Azad